NASA-IMPACT/hls-foundation-os/README.md

 ### The pretrained backbone
 The pretrained model we work with is a [ViT](https://arxiv.org/abs/2010.11929) trained as a [Masked Auto Encoder](https://arxiv.org/abs/2111.06377).
 This is trained on [HLS](https://hls.gsfc.nasa.gov/) data.
 The encoder from this model is made available as the backbone and the weights can be downloaded from Hugging Face [here](https://huggingface.co/ibm-nasa-geospatial/Prithvi-100M/blob/main/Prithvi_100M.pt).

-### The architecture
+### The architectures
-We provide a simple architecture in [the configuration file](./configs/config.py) that adds a neck and segmentation head to the backbone.
+We use a simple architecture that adds a neck and segmentation head to the backbone.
 The neck concatenates and processes the transformer's token based embeddings into one that can be fed into convolutional layers.
 The head processes this embedding into a segmentation mask.
 The code for these can be found in [this file](./geospatial_fm/geospatial_fm.py).

 ### The pipeline
 We additionally provide extra components for data loading pipelines in [geospatial_pipelines.py](./geospatial_fm/geospatial_pipelines.py).
 These are documented in the file.